-3.4 During power-up, the 258XMC module performs extensive internal testing.
-The front panel dot matrix displays indicate which test is being performed throughout the power-up sequence.
-During power-up, only one V.24 command is available - the short alarm status command a\, where a is the system unit number.
-All other four-character commands and the menu entry command respond with a Not Acknowledge (NAK).
-When the power-up sequence is complete, the dot matrix displays are blank and the system responds normally to all V.24 commands.
-When the module passes power-up self-test and valid PCM signals are applied to the ports, only the green power LED lights.
+3.5 During power-up, the 258X module performs extensive internal testing.
+The menu entry command and all four-character commands do not respond.
+When the power-up sequence is complete, the system responds normally to all V.24 commands.
+When the module passes power-up self-test and valid PCM signals are applied to the ports, only the green selftest ok and pwr LEDs light.
+(For factory default configurations, see the 258 E1 Echo Canceller User Interface Document.)